To jump to another section on this page, please use the following links:

 A maximum of 30 days study is permitted on the Standard Visitor visa.
 However, the study must be incidental to the reason you are travelling to the UK.
 Therefore, in most cases you will not be eligible to study in the UK on the basis of a visitor visa.
 You should also be aware that it is not possible to switch from a Visitor visa to a Tier 4 (General) student visa whilst in the UK.
 As such, you will have to return to your home country to apply for a new visa under Tier 4 of the Points-Based System, and obtain your visa, before you can return to the UK and register for a place at the University of Bedfordshire.
 In the case where an applicant is required to return to their home country before they can apply for their visa, the University of Bedfordshire will require evidence of having returned home before a CAS is issued.

-6) Can I register to study at the University of Bedfordshire on the basis of my Student Visitor or Prospective Student visa?
+6) Can I register to study at the University of Bedfordshire on the basis of my Student Visitor visa?

 Student Visitor visas are only issued for short courses or for students returning to complete less than 6 months of a current course.
 The University of Bedfordshire will only permit registration on the basis of a Student Visitor visa if the visa was issued for the purpose of coming to study at Bedfordshire.